mikosik/smooth-build/doc/tutorial.md

 #### Basic types
 Basic types are predefined by the language (cannot be defined by user).
-Currently we have three basic types: String, Bool, Blob, Nothing.
+Currently, we have three basic types: String, Bool, Blob, Nothing.
 Others (like Int) will be added before smooth reaches version 1.0.

 ##### _Bool_